pragya2211/MS-FindingThePath/README.md

 * Start node is denoted by green color and End node by red color.
 * One can add obstacles by clicking on the nodes of the grid.
 The obstacles are denoted by grey color.
 * Start and End node can be changed by options in the menu.
+* There is an option to use diagonal movements while finding the path.
+* Another node can be added by using option in the menu bar.
+The path then would be shortest path from start to new point and then new to end point.